OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-for-read-only-access.md

 ---------------------------------------------------------------------------------
 ## Basic Document Structure
-The basic document structure of a SpreadsheetML document consists of the [Sheets](/dotnet/api/documentformat.openxml.spreadsheet.sheets) and [Sheet](/dotnet/api/documentformat.openxml.spreadsheet.sheet) elements, which reference the worksheets in the [Workbook](/dotnet/api/documentformat.openxml.spreadsheet.workbook).
-A separate XML file is created for each [Worksheet](/dotnet/api/documentformat.openxml.spreadsheet.worksheet).
+The basic document structure of a SpreadsheetML document consists of the
+<xref:DocumentFormat.OpenXml.Spreadsheet.Sheets> and <xref:DocumentFormat.OpenXml.Spreadsheet.Sheet> elements, which reference the
+worksheets in the <xref:DocumentFormat.OpenXml.Spreadsheet.Workbook>.
+A separate XML file is created for each <xref:DocumentFormat.OpenXml.Spreadsheet.Worksheet>.
 For example, the SpreadsheetML for a workbook that has two worksheets name MySheet1 and MySheet2 is located in the Workbook.xml file and is as follows.